 sudo nano /etc/tripwire/twcfg.txt

-sudo twadmin -m F -c tw.cfg -S site.key twcfg.txt
+sudo twadmin -m F -c /etc/tripwire/tw.cfg -S /etc/tripwire/site.key /etc/tripwire/twcfg.txt

-Enter your site passphrase when prompted.
+Enter the site key passphrase when prompted.

-Remove Missing File Entries (Optional)
+Remove Missing File Entries

 sudo nano /etc/tripwire/twpolmake.pl

-Then, paste the following script:
+Paste the following Perl script:

 #!/usr/bin/perl